thanyapat09/SWU_EG_Com-Project/README.md

 /localhost/project/index.php is the user part

-/localhost/project/dashboard.php is the admin part (Password Username:nabe Password:1234)
+/localhost/project/dashboard.php is the admin part (Username:nabe Password:1234)